Ambiguity and Frustration

 How many times have you read conflicting advice?
 One leadership “pundit,” says you need to focus to get things done.
 Duh.
 Another says you should reduce focus to facilitate creative thinking.
 Ok.
 Both are probably good advice and, at the same time bad advice.
 It might depend on the context – particular situation, activity, and purpose.
 Some leadership theories and models explicitly include one or more aspects of context such as Situational Leadership which focuses on follower motivation and competency.
-However, few if any adequately address all the contextual factors and unfortunately we know very little about which aspects of leadership are context-dependent, to what extent they are context-dependent, and how they are context-dependent.
+However, few if any adequately address all the contextual factors, and unfortunately, we know very little about which aspects of leadership are context-dependent, to what extent they are context-dependent, and how they are context-dependent.
 There is some evidence to suggest that there are some universal leadership behaviors that “tap” into deeper human needs common to the species (Zimmerer, 2013).
 However, more research is needed.

 Time for Convergence?

 Academic researchers in their attempts to contribute have put forth numerous narrow leadership theories but seldom get rid of any of the old theories.
 This proliferation of leadership theories over the last 50+ years has resulted in a messy landscape of overlapping, complementary, and competing concepts and perspectives.
 What is needed is a synthesis of theories based on three key leadership dimensions: the individual leader characteristics (who leaders are); the leadership activities (what leaders do); and the leadership style or behaviors (how leaders do it).
-These three dimensions combine to influence the organizational systems, culture and individual followers which in turn create the results or value for the multiple stakeholders.
+These three dimensions combine to influence the organizational systems, culture, and individual followers which in turn create the results or value for the multiple stakeholders.
 For a more complete discussion of the challenges, theories, and framework for future leadership research see my latest Perspective paper (Latham, 2014).

-In Latham (2014) I call for leadership scholars to collaborate with practitioners and begin working toward a leadership theory that builds on the leadership framework and identifies the combination of individual leadership characteristics, leadership behaviors, and leadership activities that will create an environment for quality and innovation and, in turn, result in value for multiple stakeholders.
+In Latham (2014) I call for leadership scholars to collaborate with practitioners and begin working toward a leadership theory that builds on the Leading Transformation Framework and identifies the combination of individual leadership characteristics, leadership behaviors, and leadership activities that will create an environment for quality and innovation and, in turn, result in value for multiple stakeholders.
 This is no small challenge and there is a lot of work to be done which is why only the brave need apply.
 “Those who take up this challenge may want to study Emerson’s 1837 address to the Phi Beta Kappa Society at Cambridge titled “‘The American Scholar’ and take to heart his notion, ‘free should the scholar be, free and brave’” (Latham, 2014, p.
 14).